Tomato Bisque

 Let the soup cool slightly, then blend in batches, until creamy and smooth:

-Though immersion blenders are a little bit easier to use, I find they don’t blend as well as a traditional blender.
+Though immersion blenders are a little bit easier to use, I find that an immersion blender cannot blend quite as well as a regular blender.
 I own a Blendtec (affiliate) and love it, but any traditional blender will do.

 FAQ and Expert Tips: